 Steve Libowitz, M.A.

-Before joining the Solutions team, Mr. Libowitz directed the Johns Hopkins Office of Consumer Health Information, which developed and published Johns Hopkins-branded consumer and professional health multi-media content and licensed it to health-related organizations.
-He also was the director of the Johns Hopkins University’s Office of News and Information and editor of the University newspaper, The Gazette.
+Before joining the Solutions team, Mr. Libowitz directed the Johns Hopkins Office of Consumer Health Information, which developed consumer and professional health multi-media content and licensed it to health care-related organizations worldwide.
+He also served as the director of the Johns Hopkins University’s Office of News and Information and the editor of the University newspaper, The Gazette.

 He earned a master’s degree from Towson University and a bachelor’s degree from Florida Atlantic University.

 Harriet M. Martyn, M.S.P.H.

 Prior to joining the Solutions team, Ms. Martyn worked on international business projects including managing, in London, the implementation of health care reform for the National Health Service and local government and, in Baltimore, supporting the Latin America and Caribbean initiatives for Johns Hopkins Medicine International.

 Ms. Martyn earned a Master of Science degree in public health, with a specialization in health policy, from the Johns Hopkins Bloomberg School of Public Health.
 She holds a postgraduate diploma from Warwick Business School and a bachelor’s degree from University College London.